04/10/2018 / Wedding Tips

 4. WE GIVE OUR COUPLES A COUNT DOWN

-When our couple was on a bridge or in the middle of a busy intersection, we only had a few seconds to nail the ideal shot before foot or car traffic picked back up, but we also needed them to stay in one pose long enough for us to compose the shot multiple ways.
-If they fell out of the pose, we didn’t have time to correct them and pick back up before traffic got going, so we’d all have to wait again for the next opportunity, which would’ve meant wasted time.
-So, instead, we gave them countdowns to make sure they’d be able to hold the pose long enough without us having to say anything.
+When our couple was on a bridge or in the middle of a busy intersection, we only had a few seconds to nail the ideal shot before foot or car traffic picked back up.
+But we also needed them to stay in one pose long enough for us to compose the shot multiple ways.
+If they fell out of the pose, we didn’t have time to correct them and pick back up before traffic got going.
+So we’d all have to wait again for the next opportunity, which would’ve meant wasted time.
+Instead, we gave them countdowns to make sure they’d be able to hold the pose long enough without us having to say anything.
 For example: we’d say, “Okay, count to ten in your head while you kiss,” or “Hold each other close and count to five in your heads.”
-That kind of specificity got us exactly what we needed from them, so that we could get epic moments.
+That kind of specificity got us exactly what we needed from them, and that we could get epic moments.

 5. WE START WITH CLOSE-UPS